Let’s Place It!

 Why is a new LUB needed?

-A new LUB is required to ensure consistency with the MDP’s strategy and approach.
+A new LUB is required to ensure consistency with the MDP.
 The MDP took a “place-based approach” with emphasis on the residents’ and visitors’ experience of various places in the city.
-Creating welcoming, enjoyable, and safe places for all ages, groups, and lifestyles will strengthen the city’s identity in the region.
+Creating welcoming, enjoyable, and safe places for all ages, groups, and lifestyles will strengthen the city’s identity and provide great quality of life within our neighbourhoods.

 If we create and design great places, we can attract talent, which will then in turn support our current businesses and bring new businesses to our community.